sj-lb/SQream-histogram-interview-assignment/README.md

 # SQream interview histogram assignment
 this code processes a text file and produces a histogram of the letters within. the assignment had two stages:
-1. basic code that produces the histogram
+1. basic code that produces the histogram.
-2. multithreaded code that produces the histogram using 10 threads the test provided here checks the time it took the code to run and prints the histogram.
+2. multithreaded code that produces the histogram using 10 threads.

+the test provided here checks the time it took the code to run and prints the histogram.

 # Instructions